-Pre-Reqs: Audition may be required
+Pre-Reqs: Conservatory students only; audition may be required

 MUS 521 LARGE ENSEMBLE

 This course provides students with an opportunity to learn and perform repertoire from a wide range of periods and styles in an orchestral setting.
 Rehearsals and concerts provide guided practical experience in all facets of music making.